Last Updated on: 19th September 2023, 05:00 pm

 Here are five reasons why Zhou Qi is an exciting player to watch:

-- The globalization of basketball: Zhou Qi’s presence in the NBA highlights the increasing international representation in the league, showcasing the talent from different countries.
+• The globalization of basketball: Zhou Qi’s presence in the NBA highlights the league’s increasing international representation, showcasing talent from different countries.

 Zhou Qi’s journey exemplifies how Chinese basketball players are making their mark on the global stage while contributing to basketball’s growing popularity and globalization.